 The first attempt to address this issue came in the form of wavefront mapping and wavefront-guided LASIK.
 In this type of procedure, microscopically detailed maps of the cornea, known as wavefront maps, were taken during the preoperative examinations.
 These maps were then used to guide the laser in what was called a wavefront-guided or custom treatment, and many LASIK surgeons reported reduced postoperative halos and glare in patients who received these treatments.

-Today, the state of the art in LASIK technology is the wavefront-optimized treatment, found in advanced lasers such as Hoopes Vision’s Wavelight EX500.
+Today, the latest in LASIK technology is the wavefront-optimized treatment, found in advanced lasers such as Hoopes Vision’s Wavelight EX500.
 A wavefront-optimized treatment takes things even a step further by performing a treatment that helps maintain the human cornea’s natural prolate shape.
-These wavefront-optimized lasers provide better vision in all lighting conditions, and were the first lasers certified by the FDA to reduce or eliminate nighttime halo, glare, and starburst in comparison to earlier generation lasers.
+These wavefront-optimized lasers provide better vision in all lighting conditions and were the first lasers certified by the FDA to reduce or eliminate nighttime halo, glare, and starburst in comparison to earlier generation lasers.

 The ideal candidate for custom wavefront LASIK has had a stable refractive prescription for at least a year and also has an irregularity that affects the quality of his or her vision.